Denmark Vesey Monument: Background

 Denmark Vesey was a freedman who lived in Charleston, South Carolina during the early 1800s.
 A former slave, Vesey had bought his freedom in 1799 and became a carpenter.
 He was literate and an active member in a local church congregation, Emanuel African Methodist Episcopal Church (Emanuel AME).
 In the late 1810s, having studied the Bible and in particular the Book of Exodus, Vesey became inspired to organize a slave revolt in Charleston.
-Working with another carpenter, and with the support of church members, Vesey planned to lead approximately 9,000 slaves in the area in an uprising against the white Americans in the city that would have seen many of them killed and the city durned down.
+Working with another carpenter, and with the support of church members, Vesey planned to lead approximately 9,000 slaves in the area in an uprising against the white Americans in the city that would have seen many of them killed and the city burned down.
 Vesey then planned to sail with these freed slaves to Haiti, with Vesey having reached out to officials in that country to gain their support.
 However, the plan fell apart when a slave reported the plot to his owner.
 Vesey and several co-conspirators were arrested in summer 1822, and five days later, he was found guilty and sentenced to death.
 Vesey was executed on July 2, days before the planned day of the uprising on July 14.